'I seriously had doubts' - Bielsa pays emotional tribute to Leeds comeback king

-'I seriously had doubts' - Leeds United boss Marcelo Bielsa makes Adam Forshaw admission after Leicester City return
+'I seriously had doubts' - Leeds United boss Marcelo Bielsa's Adam Forshaw admission after Leicester City return

 Leeds United head coach Marcelo Bielsa admits he was one of those who 'seriously' doubted Adam Forshaw could return after more than two years with no league starts.